 The following parameters can be specified in the body of a POST or PUT request:

-- (string) Specifies the name for this API key.
+- (Optional, string) Specifies the name for this API key.

 - (Optional, array-of-role-descriptor) An array of role descriptors for this API key.
 This parameter is optional.
 When it is not specified or is an empty array, then the API key will have a point in time snapshot of permissions of the authenticated user.
 If you supply role descriptors then the resultant permissions would be an intersection of API keys permissions and authenticated user’s permissions thereby limiting the access scope for API keys.
 The structure of role descriptor is the same as the request for create role API.
-For more details, see role management APIs.
+For more details, see create or update roles API.

 - (Optional, string) Expiration time for the API key.
 By default, API keys never expire.

 optional expiration for the API key being generated.
 If expiration is not provided then the API keys do not expire.

 optional role descriptors for this API key, if not provided then permissions of authenticated user are applied.